What To Do For Healing When You Miss Someone After A Breakup

 Explore healthy methods of moving forward after a breakup

-How do I stop missing my ex?
+How do I stop missing my ex after a breakup and heartbreak?

 For many people, missing a partner comes from challenging emotions after a breakup or disbelief that the breakup has occurred.
 Disbelief can be numbing and might feel more like a detachment from reality than an emotion.
 Perhaps you struggle to imagine how the connection between you and your loved one ended.
 Maybe you can't remember seeing any signs that your relationship was about to end.
 You might also not be sure how to proceed in your life without this person by your side.